marshall-strong/wickham/STOELTING-Model-F231-Ice-Cream-Machine.md

 **Repeat these steps for each of the machine's two hoppers/freezing cylinders**

 1. Ice cream in the machine at the time of cleaning should be drained into a 32 quart plastic container.
 Open the spigot on the machine like you normally would, and fill 32 quart containers until the ice cream stops flowing readily.
 Once filled, 32 quart containers should be stored in the walk-in freezer by the Shop or in the Food Barn freezer.

-2. Once the ice cream is no longer flowing readily, stop filling the 32 quart containers.
+Stop filling 32 quart containers once the ice cream is no longer flowing readily.

-3. Open the lid of the hopper and remove the mix inlet assembly (see image).
+2. Open the lid of the hopper and remove the mix inlet assembly (see image).
 Set it aside to be cleaned later.

 ![mix inlet assembly](./files/StoeltingF231/StoeltingF231_MixInletAssembly.png)